bitovi/academy/src/angular/10b-declarative-state/declarative-state.md

 In this part, we will:

 - Update the restaurant component so states, cities & restaurants are RxJS streams
-- Execute side effects of values produced by the streams through actions that occur during the emission of the value
+- Trigger side effects of values produced by the streams through actions that occur as part of the stream
-    - _e.g_ toggling the enabled state of a form control.
-It's not done by producing a value from the stream, it's a side effect of the value being produced.
+    - A side effect is something not directly controlled by the value that is emitted by the stream.
+    - _e.g_ toggling a form control to be enabled / disabled

-**Note:** You'll have to have completed [Bitovi Academy's RxJS training](/learn-rxjs.html) to complete the following exercise, but read on if you're interested in why you might want to use declarative state.
+**Note:** It'll help to have completed [Bitovi Academy's RxJS training](/learn-rxjs.html) before attempting the following exercise, but it's not required.
+Read on if you're interested in why you might want to use declarative state.

 ## Imperative vs Declarative state